Anne Wibble: Early life and education

 Wibble graduated from the Stockholm School of Economics in 1966, then studied at Stanford University where she took an M.A. degree in 1967.
 In 1973 she took a licentiate degree in economics at the Stockholm School of Economics, where she also was a teacher from 1967 to 1977.

 Political career

 Wibble worked for the Liberal People's Party in the Swedish government offices and the Swedish parliament from 1980 to 1986.
 She was a member of parliament from the 1985 election.
 In the 1991 election, a centre-right coalition won and Wibble was appointed Minister of Finance in the Bildt Cabinet.
+She was the first woman to hold the post.
 She stayed in office to the 1994 election, which the government lost.
 Wibble returned to parliament, and ran for party leader in 1995, but lost to Maria Leissner.
 She remained a member of parliament until the end of 1997, after which she became the chief economist of the Federation of Swedish Industry.

-She died from cancer in 2000.
+She died from breast cancer in 2000 in Stockholm.
+Wibble was married with two daughters.